Sleeping, Snoring, Strokes and The Way We Breathe

 My audio program Better Breathing Exercise #2 also called the Tibetan Caffeine, will energize and focus while facilitating a potential life saving increased mental clarity and second wind.
 It is not recommended that you use it and drive a vehicle but I have done so with great success.

-Commonly used in Mediterranean cuisine, thyme is one of the oldest known substance in medical records.
+Commonly used in Mediterranean cuisine, thyme is one of the oldest known substances in medical records.
 The Egyptians used thyme for embalming.

 Listed in Dioscorides' De Materia Medica (A.D.
 78), Europe's first authoritative guide to medicines, that became the standard reference work for herbal treatments for over 1,700 years.

 Thyme was listed in Hildegard's Medicine, a compilation of early German medicines by highly-regarded Benedictine herbalist Hildegard of Bingen (1098-1179).

 It has tons of therapeutic properties: Anti-aging, Highly antimicrobial, antifungal, antiviral, antiparasitic.
 Thyme contains large amounts of Thymol which is one of the strongest antioxidants known.

 USES Infectious diseases, cardiovascular disease, Alzheimer's disease, hepatitis, snoring, etc.